Cape Leeuwin: Climate

 The climate of Cape Leeuwin is warm-summer Mediterranean (Csb in the Köppen climate classification), with an average annual rainfall of around 954 mm.
-Most rain falls between May and August, when around two days in three record measurable rainfall and around one in ten over 10 mm.
+Most rain falls between May and August, when around two days in three record measurable rainfall and around one in ten record over 10 mm.
 During the summer, the weather is warm, though there are usually sea breezes, and frequently sunny.
 The dry summers, coupled with strong winds, creates an environment where there is always a high risk of bush fires.